marios2153/Child-Matters/README.md

 # Child-Matters
-A website for a physiotherapy centre in Greece
+A HTML website for a physiotherapy centre in Greece
 # Content
 1.Info about centre and the facilities 🏢
 2.Info and bio about the staff members 🧑‍💻